tezos/tezos-mirror/docs/whitedoc/michelson.rst

 Michelson: the language of Smart Contracts in Tezos
 ===================================================

-The language is stack-based, with high level data types and primitives and strict static type checking.
+The language is stack-based, with high level data types and primitives, and strict static type checking.
 Its design cherry picks traits from several language families.
 Vigilant readers will notice direct references to Forth, Scheme, ML and Cat.

 A Michelson program is a series of instructions that are run in
 sequence: each instruction receives as input the stack resulting of the